Keparoo/tapntable-backend/README.md

 ## Routes
 ### Auth Routes
 POST /auth/token {username, password} => { token }
+* All fields are required
-Returns JWT token which can be used to authenticate further requests Token fields: { username, RoleId, iat }
+* Returns JWT token which can be used to authenticate further requests
+* Token fields: { username, RoleId, iat }
-Authorization required: none
+* Authorization required: none

 POST /auth/register { username, password, pin, displayName, firstName, lastName, roleId } => { token }
-All fields are required
+* All fields are required
-isActive is set to true automatically upon creation Returns JWT token which can be used to authenticate further requests Authorization required: none
+* isActive is set to true automatically upon creation
+* Returns JWT token which can be used to authenticate further requests
+* Authorization required: none
 **Note: Auth will be changed to role = manager or owner (RoleId=10 or 11)**

 ### User Routes